HnZGaming/TorchAutoModerator/README.md

 ## Bugfix & Feature Requests

-Submit an issue in GitHub or start a discussion in [TorchMonitor Discord](https://discord.gg/AaqdbWa3AP).
+Please submit issues in GitHub or start a discussion in [TorchMonitor Discord](https://discord.gg/AaqdbWa3AP).